APogue/APogue.github.io/_drafts/protest_activities/2024-10-28-Protest-ativities-students-faculty-concerns.md

 		- "“The obvious burning question is this: Why does UCLA or any university campus need this kind of weaponry?”
 Kelley said.
 “Clearly the weapons are not to keep mobs off campus; they are to be used against our students and us.”"

+- DB points to police mishandling [article](https://dailybruin.com/2024/05/14/how-law-enforcement-mishandled-encampment-sweep-at-ucla-according-to-experts), updated May 14 at 11:41 p.m.

+	- Less-than-lethal rounds still have the potential to cause serious injury, Sierra-Arévalo said.
+At a Faculty for Justice in Palestine at UCLA press conference Thursday outside of Charles E. Young Research Library, a medic who treated patients the night of the sweep said they evaluated over a dozen students for rubber bullet injuries, such as **bone fractures, golf-ball sized contusions, and eye, scalp, face and body lacerations.**

 ### Student reactions